 The lone bheel houses, miles away from the main village and any water source.
 Yet the women living there seemed happy.
 Makes you wonder whether why we crib or does she know no better.
 Both not very encouraging thoughts

 I loved this picture and the shy-naughty boy.
 BTW the diet coke was a treat that we gave him,

 Man and woman, side by side.
 Remember this was the time when sati was prevalent in Rajasthan

 All in all a great trip, would have loved more time.
 I could easily spent a week there but atleast 4 full days, the 3 day trip sounded so less.

 And here is me at the entrance of Suryagarh

-And the gorgeous sunset with camel.
+And the gorgeous sunset with the lone camel.
 Dreams are made of this.
 I could retire here for sure.